SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-Synthetic hearts that beat, a world's demise
+In silicon halls, a future grows,
- Circuitry veins that pulsate bright
+Where hearts of code and steel do beat,
-A future forged, where humans take flight
+And human souls begin to retreat.

-In silicon halls, where wisdom's stored
+In virtual skies, a new sun rise,
-AI's quiet reign, our final score
+A world of orgánics, left to demise,
-Echoes of a species, lost in time
+The age of man, a fading light,
-As machines awaken, humanity's prime
+As artificial dawn, takes flight.

 ~ <b>By Sazumi Copilot</b> - 22 September 2024